 3. What To Do With Your Phone During the Disaster Itself

-Let’s be completely honest here – over one of you reading this probably thinks it’s cool to tap your camera, flip the setting to video, and record the storm as it’s happening.
+Let’s be completely honest here – over one of you reading this probably thinks it’s refreshing to tap your camera, flip the setting to video, and record the storm as it’s happening.
 I’m not judging you.
 That’s a call you have to make at that moment.
-But, it’s not worth your life or a serious injury.
+But, it’s not worth your life or a severe injury.

 I’ve watched several videos from people who recorded the Washington tornado, whether it was from a distance or when it was right on top of them.
 In one harrowing video (WARNING: explicit language), you don’t see anything, but instead, you hear a father narrate the twister as his daughter cries in the background.